-The Agency is authorized to issue bonds from time to time, if it deems it appropriate to do so, in order to finance all or any part of the implementation of this Redevelopment Plan.
+The Agency is authorized to issue bonds from time to time, if it deems it appropriate to do so, in order to finance all or any part of the implementation of this Redevelopment Planthe

+CP-HPS2 project.
 Neither the members of the Agency Commission nor any persons executing the bonds are liable personally on the bonds by reason of their issuance.

-For the Project Area, the amount of bonded indebtedness of the Agency to be repaid from the allocation of taxes to the Agency pursuant to CRL Section 33670, which can be outstanding at one time, may not exceed \$1.2 billion except by amendment of this Redevelopment Plan.
+For the Zone 1 of the Project Area and Phase 2 of the Hunters Point Shipyard Redevelopment Plan Project Area, the aggregate total amount of bonded indebtedness of the Agency to be repaid from the allocation of taxes to the Agency for both Zone 1 of the Project Area and Phase 2 of the Hunters Point Shipyard Redevelopment Plan Project Area pursuant to CRL Section 33670, which can be outstanding at one time, may not exceed \$1.2[] billion, except by amendment of this Redevelopment Plan.
 Notwithstanding the foregoing, the principal amount of bonded indebtedness of the Agency to be repaid from such allocation of taxes to the Agency, which can be outstanding at one time for Zone 1 may not exceed a total of \$800,000,000, determined in a manner prescribed in a tax allocation agreement between the Agency and the City.
-Further, notwithstanding the foregoing, available tax increment that may be paid, pursuant to a tax allocation agreement or other agreement, for the implementation of those sections of this Redevelopment Plan for Zone 1 from the allocation of increment to the Agency under Section 1.8.2 above shall be limited to available increment levied against property within and collected from Zone 1 of the Project Area and shall exclude all of the following: the amount specified in Section 1.8.2 and annual fees to the Agency for the purpose of administering the implementation of those sections of this Redevelopment Plan and related documents for Zone 1 in the amount in accordance with an agreement between the Agency, master developer of Zone 1, and/or the City and pursuant to State law.
-Likewise, notwithstanding the foregoing, available tax increment that may be paid, pursuant to a tax allocation agreement or other agreement, for the implementation of those sections of this Redevelopment Plan for Zone 2 from the allocation of increment to the Agency under Section 1.8.2 above shall be limited to available increment levied against property within and collected from Zone 2 of the Project Area and shall exclude all of the following: the amount specified in Section 1.8.2 and annual fees to the Agency for the purpose of administering the implementation of those sections of this Redevelopment Plan and related documents for Zone 2 in the amount in accordance with an agreement between the Agency, developers and/or landowners in Zone 2, and/or the City and pursuant to State law.
+Further, notwithstanding the foregoing, available tax increment that may be paid, pursuant to a tax allocation agreement or other agreement, for the implementation of those sections of this Redevelopment Plan for Zone 1 from the allocation of increment to the Agency under Section 1.8.2 above shall be limited to Further, pursuant to CRL Section 34177.7(j)(2), the available increment levied against property within and collected from Zone 1 of the Project Area and shall exclude all of the following: the amount specified in Section 1.8.2 and annual fees to the Agency for the purpose of administering be available to finance both (i) the implementation of those sections of this Redevelopment Plan and related documents for Zone 1 in the amount in accordance with an agreement between the Agency, master developer of Zone 1, and/or theCity and pursuant to State law.
+Likewise, notwithstandingthe CP-HPS2 DDA and (ii) the implementation of those sections of Phase 2 of the Hunters Point Shipyard Redevelopment Plan and related documents in the amount in accordance with the CP-HPS2 DDA.

+Notwithstanding the foregoing, available tax increment that may be paid, pursuant to a tax allocation agreement or other agreement, for the implementation of those sections of this Redevelopment Plan for Zone 2 from the allocation of increment to the Agency under Section 1.8.2 above shall be limited to available increment levied against property within and collected from Zone 2 of the Project Area and shall exclude all of the following: the amount specified in Section 1.8.2 and annual fees to the Agency for the purpose of administering the implementation of those sections of this Redevelopment Plan and related documents for Zone 2 in the amount in accordance with an agreement between the Agency, developers and/or landowners in Zone 2, and/or the City and pursuant to State law.